 Look the Part

 Perhaps the most effortless way to glam up your evening is to simply have a drink at a very pretty bar.
 For Upper East Side sophistication, try Bemelmans Bar inside the Carlyle Hotel.
 Relax in a burgundy leather seat, sip a martini and keep an eye out for celebrities who may pop in.
 Find more classic elegance at The Campbell, tucked inside Grand Central Terminal, or Raines Law Room, a speakeasy-style bar with a serious cocktail menu.
 In Chinatown, the elaborate flower arrangements and Gucci wallpaper at Peachy’s will definitely tempt you to break the cocktail bar’s “no photos” rule.
 Or Instagram all you like of the gold-tiled ceiling and plush emerald booths at Ada’s Place in Hudson Yards.
-Crank the night up a notch with one of the bar’s reserve cocktails, like the Suntory Time with 12-year-old Japanese whisky, angostura bitters and honey.
+Crank the night up a notch with one of the bar’s refined cocktails like the Royal Clipper, made with cognac, aquavit, cinnamon and allspice.